IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 ### Access the application

-1. Go back to the OpenShift console, click on the Route URL.
+1. Go back to OpenShift console.
+In the **Routes** section, ensure that `apps` is selected from the _Project_ drop-down list and click on the route URL for the application.

-1. Add `/CustomerOrderServicesWeb` at the end.
+1. Add `/CustomerOrderServicesWeb` to the end of the URL.

 1. You'll be taken to the login form.
 Click on `Register` to register as a new user.
 Enter the information.
 Remember your username and password.

 1. Click on `Register`.
 Once a user registers with a realm, they can be granted access to different applications that are authenticated by the same realm.
 This is useful for managing user authentication for multiple applications within your enterprise.

-1. Now you'll be taken back to the Customer Order Service application.
+1. Now you'll be taken back to the _Customer Order Service_ application.

 1. From the `Shop` tab, add few items to the cart.
 Click on an item and then drag and drop the item into the shopping cart.
+Add at least 5 items to the cart.

-1. As the items are added, it'll be shown under _Current Shopping Cart_ (on the left side)
+1. As the items are added, it'll be shown under _Current Shopping Cart_ (on the right side).

-[comment]: <> (Optional: Delete a pod to see how quickly another one is created and becomes ready - compared to tWAS, it's much faster)
+[comment]: <> (Optional: Delete a pod to see how quickly another one is created and becomes ready - compared to traditional WAS, it's much faster)

 ## Summary